Bargain Travel Europe Guide Budget Travel Ireland image

 Wexford Opera House Orchestra Stage photoThe idea of an opera festival on the south-east coast of Ireland originated with a visit in 1950 of the publisher of The Gramophone Magazine to give a lecture before the Wexford Opera Study Circle and suggested the group of opera afficiandos should stage their own operas at the theater where he was standing, the Theater Royal which he thought acoustically suited to the form.
 The first opera event held in October-November 1951 at the hand of the first Artistic Director Dr. Tom Walsh was called the “Festival of Music and the Arts”.
 The old Theater Royale fell into disrepair was torn down and replaced by and sparkling new Wexford Opera House complex, with the 771 seat O’Reilly Theater main concert stage lined with American Black Walnut and a second multi-flex theater space for more intimate productions and experimental performances, the Jerome Hynes Theatre.

-For the first time in 2011, audiences will be able to experience a special daytime package.
+For the special daytime package.
 Arrive in Wexford in the late morning, enjoy a lunchtime recital in St. Iberius Church, lunch in Whites of Wexford Hotel and a Short Work opera, all for an all inclusive price of €55.
 The main stage operas will run in 4 cycles of 12 evening performances in total, with the popular Gala Concert featured as a stand-alone event on Wednesday, October 26.
 Tickets can be purchased online.
 A new booking and program innovation for this year is a Wexford Festival Opera i-Phone app, available to download free from i-Tunes.

 For non-opera types, or for just a change of pace the town of Wexford town will also host its Fringe Festival which has run to to coincide with the Opera Festival for 59 years, including art exhibitions, drama, music, historical tours and the famous singing and swinging pubs competition.